imwally/untweet/README.md

 ```

 ```
-Usage of ./unlike:
+Usage of untweet:
-  -dump
+  -destroy-likes
+    	Destroy your likes
+  -destroy-tweets
+    	Destroy your tweets
+  -dump-likes
+    	Dump all likes to stdout in json format -dump-tweets
-        Dump all likes to stdout in json format -keep-following
+    	Dump all of your tweets to stdout in json format -keep-following
-        Don't unlike any tweets from people you follow -key string
+    	Don't destroy likes of tweets from people you follow -key string
     	Twitter API Consumer Key
   -key-secret string
     	Twitter API Secret Key
   -token string
     	Twitter API Access Token
   -token-secret string
     	Twitter API Access Token Secret
 ```

+## Backup Before You Destroy

-### Dump all likes to stdout in json format
+### Dump all likes or tweets to stdout in json format

 ```
-$ unlike -dump
+$ untweet -dump-likes
 ```

-### Unlike only the tweets from people you don't follow

 ```
-$ unlike -keep-following
+$ untweet -dump-tweets
 ```

-### Unlike __ALL__ tweets

-Please note the lack of any other arguments.
-Running the command with the
-required keys and without any other arguments will unlike __all__ tweets.
-Don't
-worry, you'll be asked for confirmation.
+### Keep likes of people you follow

 ```
-$ unlike
+$ untweet -destroy-likes -keep-following
 ```